lstipakov/lstipakov-ruuvi.github.io/README.md

 {{/if}}
 ```

-### Tests

-To run the test scripts, run `npm test`.

-### Attributions

-Some of this documentation is derived from the [Arduino documentation](http://arduino.cc/en/Reference), as the Arduino/Wiring language and libraries are used extensively on the Spark RuuviTracker.

-This documentation was originally built using [Flatdoc](http://ricostacruz.com/flatdoc/), an awesome tool for building beautiful documentation from simple Markdown files.
-We have made many modifications since, but the inspiration remains.

 ### Contributions

 This documentation is managed by Ruuvi, but supported by the community.
 We welcome contributions such as: